 If you notice water inside the recreation vehicle, immediately have the dealer check for the source of the leak.
-Failure to correct the leak may result in serious damage to your recreation vehicle; this damage may not be warrantable.
+Failure to correct the leak may result in serious damage to your recreation vehicle, and this damage may not be warrantable.

-Although the following diagrams may not accurately reflect the exact model of your recreation vehicle, make sure you inspect all sealants as indicated in the text.
 If you have questions and/or need assistance with sealing your recreation vehicle, consult with your recreation vehicle dealer.

-FIFTH WHEELS - SEALANT DIAGRAM
+TRAVEL TRAILERS - SEALANT DIAGRAM